Are portals pushing away patients? A conversation with Michael S. Wolf Ph.D

 In terms of healthcare IT, Wolf's work focuses upon how patients today are gaining the opportunity to utilize a variety of consumer health technologies to stay engaged with their healthcare system whether it be a portal or using mobile apps.
 His work has found that a lot of these tools have not been well designed in terms of patient engagement and that they are even pushing away the patients who are in the most need of assistance.

-(Editor’s note: To hear audio excerpts of this interview, click on the media player buttons that run throughout this article.
-This interview is part one of a two part series.
-Part two of the series will be published September 9, 2015.)
+(Editor's note: To hear audio excerpts of this interview, click on the media player buttons that run throughout this article.)

 Free: Let's talk about the research you've conducted relative to patient engagement and portals.
 Your findings outline how certain patient populations are not only not getting the information that is available to help them engage in their care, but portals may actually be pushing them away from their healthcare information.
 Is that correct?